Bulk Edit | Yext Hitchhikers Platform

 Synchronous vs. Asynchronous Apply

-It is important that users are able to edit their entities in bulk without the application of the update hindering a user’s ability to use the Knowledge Graph.
+It is important that users are able to edit their entities in bulk without the application of the update hindering the usability of Yext Content.
 As such, Bulk Edit has a threshold at which the application of updates goes from synchronous to asynchronous.

 When editing over 2,500 entities, all updates will be applied asynchronously, through the Entity Jobs system, which is the system for asynchronous entity updates (also used by Connectors).
 The user will click to save, and will see a toast where they can view the progress of the update as it is asynchronously applied to the selected entities.